Probe incompatibility in multiparameter noisy quantum metrology: Introduction

 \section{Introduction}

-Precise characterization of parameters of physical systems is an important task, both from technological as well as purely scientific perspective.
+Precise characterization of parameters of physical systems is an important task, both from a technological as well as a purely scientific perspective.
 Understanding the limits on how precisely the parameters can be estimated, given the most general estimation protocols admitted by quantum mechanics, touches also upon the foundations of quantum mechanics itself.
-When it comes to \emph{single parameter} quantum metrology, both the theory and practical applications are now it their maturity stage.
+When it comes to \emph{single parameter} quantum metrology, both the theory and practical applications are now in their maturity stage.
 The theory, not only provides the fundamental bounds that indicate in which models one may expect the most promising quantum enhancements~\cite{Escher2011, Demkowicz-Dobrzanski2012, Demkowicz-Dobrzanski2014, Demkowicz-Dobrzanski2017, Zhou2017}, but also provides explicit protocols based on the use of squeezed states and quantum error-correction ideas to reach these limits~\cite{Escher2011, Demkowicz2013, Zhou2017, Zhou2019e, Zhou2020}.
 The most spectacular application is the use of squeezed states of light in modern gravitational wave detectors~\cite{LIGO2019,Virgo2019}, which operate surprisingly close to the fundamental limits~\cite{Demkowicz2013}, taking into account the level of optical losses present in the devices.

-\emph{Multiparameter} estimation problems are abundant, e.g. vector field estimation, multi-arm interferometry, waveform estimation, etc. and multiparameter quantum metrology has attracted an increasing amount of attention in recent years~\cite{Szczykulska2016,Albarelli2019c}.
-The multiparameter character, however, adds another layer of complexity on top of the single parameter scenarios; identification of the fundamental bounds as well as the optimal protocols becomes much more challenging.
+\emph{Multiparameter} estimation problems are abundant, e.g. vector field estimation~\cite{Baumgratz2015}, multi-arm interferometry~\cite{Humphreys2013}, waveform estimation~\cite{Tsang2011}, etc., and this research domain has rightfully attracted an increasing amount of attention in recent years~\cite{Szczykulska2016,Albarelli2019c}.
+The aim of multiparameter quantum metrology is to obtain the most precise estimates of several parameters \emph{simultaneously}, i.e. within a single experimental configuration.
+A quantum metrology experiment can schematically be divided in three stages: the preparation of a probe state, the sensing stage when the probe's evolution is affected by the parameters of interest and finally the measurement.
+Assuming that the evolution of the probe is fixed by the physical nature of the problem, the final goal is to find a combination of probe state and measurement that achieves the best possible precision of estimating unknown parameters of the evolution.
+As such, a metrological problem may be regarded formally as a quantum channel estimation problem.
+The multiparameter character, however, adds another layer of complexity on top of single parameter scenarios; identification of fundamental bounds and optimal protocols becomes much more challenging.